Transfer Up

 Unsuccessful Enforcement

-If the HCEO is unable to recover the debt (for example, because the debtor has no seizable assets or cannot be located) an Abortive Fee of £75 plus VAT applies.
-However, when you use RCU for Transfer Up, we absorb this fee on your behalf.
+If the HCEO is unable to recover the debt (for example, because the debtor has no seizable assets or cannot be located) an Abortive Fee applies.
+RCU absorbs the Abortive Fee — £75+VAT for writs sealed up to 30 April 2026, £79+VAT for writs sealed from 1 May 2026.
 You are not left out of pocket for a failed enforcement attempt.

 Critical Warning: Arrangements Made Directly with the Debtor